Petrol Price, Diesel Price Today: Fresh Fuel Rates Announced; Know How Much You Have to Pay

-Petrol, Diesel Prices Today: Fuel rates remained unchanged across metro cities on Tuesday, March 15, 2022.
-Petrol prices in cities such as New Delhi, Kolkata, Mumbai, Chennai, and Bangalore will remain constant today.
-It is worth mentioning that the prices have remained static for over four months despite international crude oil prices having risen to more than $100 a barrel as major crude producers pledged to plug the supply gap from the escalating Russia-Ukraine conflict.
+Petrol, Diesel Price Today: Petrol price today in India remained unchanged, while diesel price was also kept constant across the nation on the day.
+Petrol prices in cities such as New Delhi, Kolkata, Mumbai, Chennai, and Bangalore will remain static on March 17, 2022 despite oil prices remaining high.
+Crude oil prices in the global markets had seen a steep rise amid the Russia Ukraine war, and have been much costlier than before.
+India’s fuel prices have remained constant despite this.
 However, now there are speculations that fuel prices may see a substantial hike.
 There are chances that OMCs may increase city-wise prices soon.

-The ministry of petroleum and natural gas on yesterday said that India is ready to take all appropriate action, as deemed fit, for mitigating market volatility and calming the rise in crude oil prices.

-“The geopolitical situation between Russia and Ukraine has resulted in a steep increase in global crude oil and gas prices.
-Government of India is closely monitoring global energy markets as well as potential energy supply disruptions as a fall-out of the evolving geopolitical situation," Union minister of state Rameshwar Teli said.

 In Delhi, petrol costs Rs 95.41 a litre while the rate of diesel was Rs 86.67 per litre.
 In Mumbai, petrol can be bought at Rs 109.98 per litre and diesel costs Rs 94.14 for one litre.